rpdelaney/l4d2-tourney-rules/rules.md

 #### 2.3.1 Playoffs Map pool

-Once the first section has concluded, \[TBD\] teams will move on to the playoffs.
-The playoffs section will be a single-elimination knockout tournament.

 "Veto" rounds will use [mapban.gg](https://mapban.gg) to select the map.
 The lower playoff seed chooses a map to ban first.